Victor-Rebuild/vicos-oelinux-1.6-rebuild/ota-build-changelogs-indev.md

 ## https://modder.my.to/otas/1.6-rebuild/indev/
 ## If you want to use 1.6-rebuild do NOT use these images, use the release ones instead

+## 1.6.1.0010 (2025/09/XX)
+Cleaner auto update implementation, no need to auth to change wifi networks, re-enable alexa, change faultcodehandler time limits, remove blackjack requests.

-## 1.6.1.0009 (2025/08/XX)
+## 1.6.1.0009 (2025/09/01)
-Change 1.6 settings to 1.6-rebuild settings, add face overlays, add Falling and Space Daydream animations, mm-anki-camera always trys to target 30 fps now, brand new auto update system rerwitten from scratch
+Change 1.6 settings to 1.6-rebuild settings, add face overlays, add Falling and Space Daydream animations, mm-anki-camera always trys to target 30 fps now, brand new auto update system rerwitten from scratch.

 ## 1.6.1.0008 (2025/08/20)
 Wired broke due to it calling for /usr/bin/sleep and not /bin/sleep, this ota is just a fix for that